-Friedman is an experienced professional, with strong technical and business understanding of the payments industry, new trends, and emerging technologies.
+Shahar Friedman is an experienced professional, with a strong technical and business understanding of the payments industry, new trends, and emerging technologies.
 Indeed, between 2014 and 2017, he frequently traveled to Bulgaria, as he was leading Visa’s digital innovation initiatives in SEE.
-Recently, as part of Eleven Ventures trip, we went to Tel Aviv where he is based and thought there’s no better source of information and know-how on doing corporate innovation than him.
-So we sat down with Friedman and tried to extract recipes on how companies in other ecosystems could approach corporate innovation processes.
+His role also includes facilitating the communication between the corporate and the entrepreneurial world with the final goal to identify new products and services.
+So we thought there’s no better source of information and know-how on doing corporate innovation than him.
 Here’s what we learned:

 Shahar Friedman: If you look at VISA in the past 60 years, we have an amazing track record in introducing innovation and being the partner of choice for financial institutions that want to bring new payment solutions to the market.
 However, we also realize that when a startup company comes to us, we need to make some changes to be able to support them.
 We had to go through a transformational shift in our culture and the way we look at startups and early-stage companies.
 We launched various programs to support collaboration.
 For instance, take our most prominent solution VISA issuance.
 Previously it was quite hard for young companies to meet the criteria and the standards.
 First, because they need to move fast in the space, and secondly – they don’t have the resources that more mature companies have.
 We came up with the Fintech Fasttrack program, and the result is impressive.
 We are now able to onboard startups in four weeks to the ecosystem.
 We did that by internal work, changing the processes and working with the internal team, but also bringing in third parties intermediaries like Solaris Bank, to help us facilitate that program.